sebastiansteinmueller/rms_georgia2022/README.md

 # RMS Georgia 2022
-R-code to process and analyse data from the RMS Georgia 2022
+R scripts to process and analyse data from the RMS Georgia 2022

 ## Workflow
 ### rms_process_georgia2022.R